Nuclear War: A Scenario: Critical reception

 NPR highlighted the book's inclusion in their "Books We Love" list, with a reviewer noting that "Jacobsen's writing in this scenario has the suspense of a great political thriller."

 Interviewing Jacobsen, Kathy Gilsinan of Politico wrote that "Nuclear war would be bad.
 Everyone knows this.
 Most people would probably rather not think through the specifics.
 But Annie Jacobsen, an author of seven books on sensitive national security topics, wants you to know exactly how bad it would be."

 Steven Poole of The Telegraph praised the book for its factual basis and research, but criticized the prose as being "overblown," remarking that "In terms of style, Nuclear War appears to have been written for those who find the novels of Dan Brown too sophisticated.
 Pulp-thrillerish one-sentence paragraphs abound."
 However, he concluded on a positive note, appraising it as "a more accessible and deeper compendium of the unsettling facts about nuclear history, planning, and devastation."

+Stanley Heller, writing in New Politics, praised Jacobsen's work as "the bible on public information about nuclear warfare".
+He highlighted Jacobsen's findings that the presidents have contradictory positions on the issue before and after their election, as illustrated by George W. Bush's 2000 campaign statement calling hair-trigger status "an unnecessary vestige of the Cold War."
+Drawing on nuclear policy analyst Joe Cirincione, Heller emphasized that the missile defense systems has "sunk $63 billion" to offer protection only in name.
+As alternative, he advocates nuclear bomb abolition campaigns, such as Back from the Brink and expressed hope that Jacobsen's book, or the A House of Dynamite movie, might influence policy as The Day After television film did in 1983.